-MLitt/MSc/Diploma students are required to attend a compulsory one-off study school in May or September at the outset of the programme if they are resident in the UK.
+MLitt/MSc/Diploma students are required to attend a compulsory one-off study school in April/May or August/September at the outset of the programme if they are resident in the UK.
 The Study School normally takes four days and all sessions are compulsary.
 Alternative arrangements are made for international students who are not able to attend in person.

 Courses are part time and normally require at least 15 hours a week study time.